ai-zerolab/mcp-toolbox/README.md

    - "Can you get information about this Figma file: 12345abcde?"
    - "Show me the components in this Figma file: 12345abcde"
    - "Get the comments from this Figma file: 12345abcde"
+4. Ask Claude to execute command line instructions:
+   - "What files are in the current directory?"
+   - "What's the current system time?"
+   - "Show me the contents of a specific file."

 ## Development